-Dr. James “Lorne” Macarthur was born on the 12th of June, 1910 in St. Thomas (Elgin County) Ontario.
-He was the youngest of 2 children born to James Alfred Macarthur and the former Agnes Christina Engelgan.
+Dr. James “Lorne” Macarthur was born in St. Thomas, Ontario on the 12th of June, 1910.
+Dr. Macarthur was the youngest of 2 children born to James Alfred Macarthur and the former Agnes Christina Engelgan.
 At the time of his birth his family resided at 120 Alma Street.
 Dr. Macarthur’s father was an electrician with St. Thomas Hydro and his older sister was Donna Mary Macarthur.

 Dr. Macarthur graduated from the University of Western Ontario in 1937.
 After completing his internship he set up his medical practice in Chatham.